-The average amount that college graduates owe in student loans continues to rise—topping $25,000 according to the most recent data—while job prospects for new graduates are bleak to say the least.
+The average amount that college graduates owe in student loans continues to rise — topping $35,000 according to the most recent data — while job prospects for new graduates are bleak to say the least.
 Students generally have a six-month grace period after graduation to allow them to find a job before the first payment is due.
 But since jobs are scarce and the minimum payment can be frighteningly high, that grace period can feel like far too little time.

 Whether you are a recent graduate who is unsure how you will pay back your student loans, or someone several years out from attaining your degree who is having a financial setback, there are ways of mitigating the payment problem without defaulting.
 Here are the options available to you if you can’t repay your student loans:

-Generally, you can expect a standard repayment plan of equal monthly payments for ten years.
+Generally, you can expect a standard repayment plan of equal monthly payments for a specific length of time.
 Should that monthly payment prove too high, you have a few ways to continue making payments at a lower rate.

 The Graduated Repayment Plan offers you a set amount of time (often up to two years) to pay low, interest-only payments before they increase to the standard principal and interest payments.
 This plan can be a good place to start for recent graduates who are able to secure some kind of job, but are not yet making the full amount they expect their degree to garner in the future.